Alma

 Lisa Ginzburg, Avvenire

-"Alma is a novel in which past and present do not face each other in a contest between living and remembering, but seek each other out, shot through with nostalgia for what can no longer be."
+"Alma is a novel in which past and present do not confront each other in a contest between living and remembering.
+Instead, they seek each other out, imbued with nostalgia for what can no longer be".

 Nadeesha Uyangoda, Internazionale